dgdguk/drs/README.md

 DRS when generating a large number of vectors with the same symmetric constraints.

 The algorithm is described in more detail in the paper "Generating Utilization Vectors for the Systematic Evaluation of Schedulability Tests", published at RTSS 2020.
-The authors version can be found here: http://eprints.whiterose.ac.uk/167646/
+The authors version can be found here: http://eprints.whiterose.ac.uk/167646/ and a narrated presentation here: https://www.youtube.com/watch?v=mwkmXYXc28k

 If you wish to cite this work, please use the following references: